 To be fair, Hitler would score pretty highly on these measures, so there must be other defining characteristics about Jesus' leadership.
 A key point to make is that Jesus' life of service originated from his relationship with God.
 As Jesus says, I have come to do the will of the one who sent me.
-This is made clear in the parable of the vine and the branches, John 15:
+This is made clear in the parable of the vine and the branches:

 "I am the vine; you are the branches.
-The one who remains in Me and I in him produces much fruit, because you can do nothing without Me. .......
-My Father is glorified by this: that you produce much fruit and prove to be My disciples.
-"As the Father has loved me, I have also loved you.
-Remain in My love.
-If you keep My commands you will remain in My love, just as I have kept My Father's commands and remain in His love."
+The one who remains in me and I in him produces much fruit, because you can do nothing without me. . . .
+My Father is glorified by this: that you produce much fruit and prove to be my disciples.
+As the Father has loved me, I have also loved you.
+Remain in my love.
+If you keep my commands you will remain in my love, just as I have kept my Father's commands and remain in his love."2 your Father in heaven."3 He is saying that our world view needs first to be underpinned by a loving creator God.

 Jesus here is very much defining all that he does as the will of his father.
 Essentially Jesus seems to be saying that I am fit to lead you as servant because I have given myself to the leadership of my father.
-He gives a similar message earlier in the gospel, Matt 5:16 : "let your light shine before men, that they may see your good deeds and praise your Father in heaven".
-He is saying that our world view needs first to be underpinned by a loving creator God.
+He gives a similar message earlier in the gospel: "Let your light shine before men, that they may see your good deeds and praise

-And when Jesus sets about recruiting his team, he said, "Follow Me, and I will make you Fishers of Men" (Mat 4:19).
+And when Jesus sets about recruiting his team, he said, "Follow me, and I will make you fishers of men."
 The clear message here is that whilst you will be a follower of mine, you will also be a leader, and that a good leader also has to be a good follower.
 Jesus' clear mission here is to transform the world through transformed people.

-1. Jesus has perfect self-awareness, rooted in his relationship with God, his father.
+1 Jesus has perfect self-awareness, rooted in his relationship with God, his father.
 This is the reality that underpins Jesus' leadership style.

-Jesus goes on in Matthews gospel, following on from the parable of the vines, he says this "..
-This is my command: love one another as I have loved you.
+Jesus goes on in John's gospel, following on from the parable of the vines, he says this:

+"This is my command: love one another as I have loved you.
 No one has greater love than this, that someone would lay down his life for his friends.
 You are my friends if you do what I command you."
+5

-2. Jesus is the sort of leader who lays down his life for his friends.
+2 Jesus is the sort of leader who lays down his life for his friends.
 So the second pillar of his leadership approach is love.
 This love is manifested in service to others.